unixpickle/treeagent/README.md

    * Plan: implement tree decay and pruning.
 Can keep the forest fairly small.
 Will it work?
 Idk.
  * New theory: the value function needs pruning, but not necessarily the policy.
 Deleting the critic.json file after a while of training speeds up training that seems to have stalled.
  * Training overnight on Breakout-ram-v0 with a value function decay rate of 0.99 has resulted in a mean reward of ~16, nearly twice as much as any previous attempts.
 Training has been slow since about ~13, but it is still ongoing.
 Mean entropy is down to about 1.11.
+ * Me an hour ago: ugh, why is this thing so bad at MuJoCo.
+Me now: oh, uint8 compression.